dcmi/dc-srap/docs/srap-profile.md

 An unambiguous reference to the resource within a given context.

 Recommended practice is to identify the resource by means of a string conforming to an identification system.
 Examples include International Standard Book Number (ISBN), Digital Object Identifier (DOI), and Uniform Resource Name (URN).
 Persistent identifiers should be provided as HTTP URIs.

-## Related code and datasets

-Scholarly resources may be based on, or otherwise associated with, software applications and/or data sets.
-For example, an article may be based on software experiments and the underlying data sets may be published separately.
-SRAP enables linking the resources to related code and data sets.

-### Related Code (srap:relatedCode)

-Code (software applications) referenced in the resource.

-Recommended practice is to identify the code with a URI identifying either the code or a landing page through which the application or applications are accessed.

-Subproperty of: References (dct:references)

-### Related Dataset (srap:relatedDataset)

-Dataset or datasets referenced in the described resource.

-Recommended practice is to identify a dataset with a URI identifying either the dataset or a landing page through which the dataset is accessed.

-Subproperty of: References (dct:references)

 ## Roles